rejnac/compiled-hymnal/README.md

 # VideoPsalm App projector presentation
 1. Download the (.vpc) file
-2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside the songbooks)
+2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!